The Big Picture On DSCR Loan Pros and Cons:

 We compare the best purchase-rehab lenders and long-term landlord loans on LTV, interest rates, closing costs, income requirements and more.

-Portfolio DSCR loans come with their share of pros and cons, like any financing.
+Like any financing arrangement, a portfolio DSCR loan has pros and cons.
 Make sure you understand both before borrowing.

 Real estate investors love DSCR loans for the following reasons: